boazbk/tcs/lec_09_godel.md

 # Is every theorem provable?

+> # { .objectives }
+* See more examples of uncomputable functions that are not as tied to computation.
+* See Godel's incompleteness theorem - a result that shook the world of mathematics in the early 20th century.

 >_"Take any definite unsolved problem, such as ... the existence of an infinite number of prime numbers of the form $2^n + 1$.
 However unapproachable these problems may seem to us and however helpless we stand before them, we have, nevertheless, the firm conviction that their solution must follow by a finite number of purely logical processes..."_ \
 >_"...This conviction of the solvability of every mathematical problem is a powerful incentive to the worker.
 We hear within us the perpetual call: There is the problem.
 Seek its solution.
 You can find it by pure reason, for in mathematics there is no ignorabimus."_, David Hilbert, 1900.